Skip to main content

 array

 Deduction breakdown.
-Credits may be consumed from multiple wallet categories when the amount spans more than one account.
+Funds may be consumed from multiple wallet categories when the amount spans more than one source.

 deducted_at